North Devon Journal

 It’s published by Cornwall & Devon Media Ltd, a branch of Northcliffe Media, which used to be the regional division of the Daily Mail & General Trust but which in November 2012 became the major constituent of the new Local World group.
 The editorial offices are in Barnstaple.

-- Barnstaple (which has more than twice the number of copies of the other editions put together)
+- Barnstaple (which sells considerably more copies than the other editions put together)

 All four come out on Thursdays.